Pluteus cervinus Fawn Pluteus Shipley Country Park,

 leaves.
 Near broad-leaved trees.
 Same as previous photograph but

 showing stem.
-Awaiting identification
+Not identified

 Calocybe gambosum St Georges's Mushroom Attenborough